-On December 19, 2024, we filed a prospectus supplement that, together with the Base Shelf Prospectus, qualifies the distribution of common shares of NervGen under an ATM Program that allows the Company to issue and sell common shares in the capital of the Company (the "Common Shares") to the public from time-to-time through an agent (the "Agent"), at our discretion and subject to regulatory requirements.
+On December 19, 2024, we filed a prospectus supplement that, together with the Base Shelf Prospectus, qualifies the distribution of Common Shares under the ATM Program that allows the Company to issue and sell Common Shares to the public from time-to-time through an agent (the "Agent"), at our discretion and subject to regulatory requirements.
 All Common Shares issued under the ATM Program will be sold in transactions that are deemed to be "at-the-market" distributions as defined in National Instrument 44-102 - Shelf Distributions.
 All Common Shares sold under the ATM Program will be sold through the TSX Venture Exchange or any other recognized marketplace upon which the Common Shares are listed, quoted or otherwise traded in Canada, at the prevailing market price at the time of sale.
 As Common Shares distributed under the ATM Program will be issued and sold at the prevailing market prices at the time of their sale, prices may vary among purchasers and during the period of distribution.

 The ATM Program provides us with enhanced flexibility should future additional financing be required, and it may be activated if and as deemed appropriate.
 The volume and timing of distributions under the ATM Program, if any, will be determined in our sole discretion and in accordance with the terms and conditions of an equity distribution agreement, dated December 19, 2024, between the Company and the Agent.
 We are not obligated to make any sales of Common Shares under the ATM Program and are limited to sell up to C\$30 million in Common Shares.
-We incurred \$410,255 in professional fees related to the ATM Program and renewing the Base Shelf Prospectus which is recorded in Deferred Share Issuance Costs within the Consolidated Statements of Financial Position.
-The costs will be recognized as a decrease in equity upon the issuance and sale of shares under the ATM Program starting in January 2025.